 According to UNESCO, more than 90% of all learners were affected by school closures caused by COVID-19 at the peak of the disruption.
 While important contributions exist to help capture the impact of COVID-19 on education, there still lacks first-hand and internationally comparable information from schools, collected in a systematic and scientific manner, which is needed for evaluating the extent to which teaching and learning have been challenged, continued, and adjusted as a result of the current crisis.

-In the context of COVID-19, IEA and UNESCO are launching a study, in partnership with the European Commission (EC), which draws a more comprehensive picture of the pandemic’s impact on global education: Responses to Educational Disruption Survey (REDS).
+In the context of COVID-19, IEA and UNESCO have launched a study, in partnership with the European Commission (EC), which draws a more comprehensive picture of the pandemic’s impact on global education: Responses to Educational Disruption Survey (REDS).

-Burkina Faso, Denmark, Ethiopia, Kenya, Russian Federation, Rwanda, Slovenia, Uganda, United Arab Emirates, Uruguay, and Uzbekistan.
+Burkina Faso, Denmark, Ethiopia, India, Kenya, Russian Federation, Rwanda, Slovenia, Uganda, United Arab Emirates, Uruguay, and Uzbekistan.

 - Learn how countries and schools are prepared for distance learning in times of school closures, as well as during a subsequent reopening phase